bisonhubert/matchday/DESIGN_DOC.md

 The primary components of this program include:

-* A mechanism for streaming input either from stdin or from a file supplied to the command
+* A mechanism for streaming input either from stdin or from a file passed as the first argument to the command
 * A parser that formats the incoming stream data for use with the main program interface
 * An interface for running the program when a new stream of data comes through
 * A series of algorithms that uses dataclasses, collections, and print statements to output matchday results